How to Repair Your Credit for Free

 What does “verified” mean?

 Verification is the key to making disputes.
 If an item cannot be verified, then it must be removed.
 That’s exactly how the law is worded, and that matters.
 Keep in mind that verifiable and correct are two different things.
-This can work in your favor or work against you, depending on the situation.
+Depending on the situation, this can work in your favor or against you.

-• An example of when verification can work against you.
-Let’s say you missed a mortgage payment that you made on time because of an insurance issue.
-For example, if your flood insurance isn’t up-to-date with the mortgage lender, they increase your payment requirement.
-If you have recurring payments set up and don’t pay attention to correspondence, then the payment you make won’t cover the requirement for that month.
-Then they report to the credit bureau that you missed a payment even though you paid on time.
+- An example of when verification can work against you: Let’s say you missed a mortgage payment that you made on time because of an insurance issue.
+For instance, if your flood insurance isn’t up-to-date with the mortgage lender, they increase your payment requirement.
+If you have recurring payments set up and don’t pay attention to correspondence, then your payment won’t cover that month’s requirement.
+Then, they report to the credit bureau that you missed a payment even though you paid on time.
 Even if you correct the issue with the lender, the credit bureau may count the information as verifiable because you technically missed the payment, even though it was wrong.

 Don’t let bad credit hold you back!
-Talk to certified credit counselor to make a plan that achieve the score you want.
+Talk to a certified credit counselor to make a plan that will achieve the score you want.